Xeverous/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_dynamic_memory/02_new_delete.md

 - initialization of allocated memory
 - type safety

-New-expression still shares some problems with C allocation functions:
+New expression still shares these problems with C allocation functions:

 - it's easy to forget to detele (memory leak)
 - it's easy to delete twice (undefined behaviour)